VoThanhTuan/web-chat/README.md

 2. Or open set_database/init.sql, copy and run sql statement

 ## Enviroment
-The environment is configurated in /chat-app-server/.env file. please read and change it if needed or add/update in docker-compse.yml file
+The environment is configurated in /chat-app-server/.env file. please read and change it if needed or add/update it in docker-compse.yml file

 ## API Doc
 After start application, you can use swagger doc to test(i use it instead of postman)
 Example: http://localhost:4000/api-docs

 Here the list of API:
 1. /api/v1/users
     - Method: Post